 Once you get to this page you will select “book with Avios.”
 Then you will fill out all your travel information.

 Upon entering your travel information you will be taken to a page that will show the availability and flights.
-If you find flights that you like then I suggest calling British Airways to verify that the flight is really available, it seems to be rare but sometimes the system will show a flight that isn’t actually available.
 Once you verify availability, transfer your points and book.
 Points transfer to British Airways instantly.

 Singapore is part of the Star Alliance along with United and many others.
 Because of this, you can book a flight on Singapore but actually be flying in a United plane.
 The great thing about Singapore is it cost 39,000 points round trip while United will cost you 45,000!
 On the exact same plane!

 You will need to create a Krisflyer account and then click on redeem miles in the search box.

 Here you can see that it will be 39,000 points to fly direct from San Francisco to Maui.
 This is the price roundtrip.

 Singapore is also partners with Alaska Airlines, meaning you can use your Singapore miles to book a flight on an Alaska Airlines plane.
 Singapore will charge you per leg for this option so it really only makes sense to do this if you are taking a non-stop flight from the west coast.
 A one-way, direct flight ticket to Hawaii will cost you 12,000 points.